-The science of reflection using mirrors can be super engaging for preschoolers straight through adulthood.
+Mirrors and reflections are super engaging from preschoolers through adulthood!
 That is probably why we find some great mirror exhibits in science and children's museums!
 For some fun with reflections at home or school, try this low-tech and easy-prep mirror activity.

 Can you make a four-leaf clover with just a green dot on a piece of paper and two small mirrors?